 What can you do?

-- Don’t panic.
-Change what you can–what you buy and what you eat–and do your best to provide a healthy food supply system for yourself and your family.
-That’s all any of us can do.
+Do your best to provide a healthy food supply system for yourself and your family.

 Here at Rural Living Today our focus is on rural life, moving to the country, and making the urban-to-rural transition.